Defense Attorney Matthew V. Portella Represents People Charged With DWI Throughout New Jersey

 |Suspension of driver’s license||Minimum of seven months up to one year||Two-year suspension||10-year suspension|

 The court can also impose additional penalties such as community service and enrollment in a treatment program.
-There is mandatory 30 days community service for a second conviction.
+There are a mandatory 30 days of community service for a second conviction.
 You will also be sentenced to complete 12 to 48 hours of the state Intoxicated Driver Resource Program, which includes paying a $280 fee for the program.